 Cognitive Assessments for LDs

 We assess the individual’s Intelligence Quotient (IQ) through tests like the Wechsler Intelligence Scale for Children (WISC), the Wechsler Adult Intelligence Test (Most commonly used WISC ), or similar measures.
-Learning disabilities are often found when there is “scatter” among the subsets of these tests.
+LDs are often found when there is a “scatter” in these learning disability tests.
 In other words, significant differences between a person’s strengths and weaknesses suggest a specific problem.
-In other cases, IQ is measured as strong, but achievement results suggest that something is preventing the person from achieving to their potential.
+Commonly in learning disorder testing results, IQ is measured as strong, but achievement results suggest that something is preventing the person from achieving their potential.

 Academic Achievement Testing for LDs

-Standardized tests evaluate the individual’s performance in various academic areas, such as reading, writing, mathematics, and other subjects.
+Standardized learning disability tests evaluate the individual’s performance in various academic areas, such as reading, writing, mathematics, and other subjects.
 These results can be compared to cognitive testing to determine if something appears to be holding the person back.
-Comparisons between these subject tests can also point to LDS.
+Comparisons can also point to LDs.

 Screening for Attention-Deficit/Hyperactivity Disorder (ADHD)

-As ADHD can co-occur with learning disabilities, it may be necessary for us to Attention Deficit Hyperactivity Disorder using specialized tools and clinical interviews.
-ADHD itself is not a learning disability, but its presence increases the odds that there is one.
-In addition, if a person has both ADHD and a learning disability, specific strategies and interventions are necessary.
+As ADHD can co-occur with LDs, it may be necessary for us to Attention Deficit Hyperactivity Disorder using specialized tools and clinical interviews.
+ADHD itself is not an LD, but its presence increases the odds that there is one.
+In addition, if a person has both ADHD and an LD, specific strategies and interventions are necessary.

 Emotional and Behavioral Assessment

 We may also assess emotional and behavioral factors impacting learning, such as anxiety, depression, or conduct issues.
-Often, people present in ways that suggest a LD, but it’s one of those psychological issues.
-In addition, just like with ADHD, if a person has another challenge in addition to a learning disability, this is important information.
+Often, people present in ways that suggest an LD, but it’s one of those psychological issues.
+In addition, just like with ADHD, if learning disorder testing reveals another challenge, this is important information.

 Other Assessments

-Additional learning disability assessments may be conducted depending on the individual’s specific needs.
+Additional learning disability tests may be conducted depending on the individual’s specific needs.
 For example, speech and language assessments may be performed if language-based difficulties are suspected.
-These additional assessments investigate the learning disability uncovered to help create specific plans.
+These additional learning disability assessments help create specific plans.

 After Psychological Testing for Learning Disabilities

-After your testing is completed, we provide the following:
+After your learning disability tests are completed, we provide the following:

 Psychological Testing for Learning Disabilities Report

-After completing the learning disability assessments, the psychologist compiles the results and provides a comprehensive report.
+After completing the learning disability assessments, we compile the results and provide a comprehensive report.
 This report typically includes a diagnosis, if applicable, and recommendations for interventions and accommodations.
 We may also take specific information from the report to provide any necessary letters to employers and schools if accommodations are needed.

 Intervention and Support

-Based on the diagnosis and recommendations, the psychologist and other professionals (e.g., special education teachers and speech therapists) can work together to develop an individualized plan that outlines specific accommodations and interventions to support the individual’s needs.
+Based on the learning disorder testing, diagnosis, and recommendations, we and other professionals (e.g., special education teachers and speech therapists) can work together to develop an individualized plan that outlines specific accommodations and interventions to support the individual’s needs.

 Repeat Learning Disability Assessments

-LDs are typically lifelong, so ongoing monitoring and support are essential to help individuals succeed academically and in other aspects of life.
-Repeat testing can help determine the effectiveness of interventions and accommodations.
-It can also uncover other emerging factors that may present new challenges.
+LDs are typically lifelong, so ongoing monitoring and support are essential to helping individuals succeed academically and in other aspects of life.
+Repeat administration of learning disability tests can help determine the effectiveness of interventions and accommodations and uncover other emerging factors that may present new challenges.

 Psychological Testing for Learning Disabilities in Adults

 Most of the time, learning disability assessments are associated with children and adolescents, and they are often given to ensure that they get the interventions and accommodations they need for school.
 However, we also do psychological testing for learning disabilities in adults.
-This testing can help a person who has decided to go back to school, change careers, or face difficulties at work due to what they suspect is an undiagnosed LD.
-Learning disability assessments can also help in other areas of life, as they can affect functioning at home and socially.
+These learning disability tests can help a person who has decided to go back to school, change careers, or face difficulties at work due to what they suspect is an undiagnosed LD.
+Psychological testing for learning disabilities in adults can also help in other areas of life, as they can affect functioning at home and socially.

 Psychological testing for learning disabilities in adults typically involves a comprehensive assessment process to identify specific areas of difficulty and to understand the individual’s cognitive and academic functioning.
 Here are some standard components of these learning disorder assessments that we do: